isabella232/kendo-react-animation/docs/zoom/index.md

 > In order for the Zoom to work, it must always be present in the rendering tree.

+The Zoom is part of the [kendo-react-animation npm package](https://www.npmjs.com/package/@telerik/kendo-react-animation).

 ## Demos

 ### Default Setup